-Certainly, as the leader your employees listen careful to what you say and do.
+Indeed, your employees listen carefully to what you say and do as leaders.
 Therefore, you must make sure you are sending the right message.

-Most importantly, as you sift through the various opposing camps, give guidelines.
+Most importantly, give guidelines as you sift through the opposing lines.
 Ask why each group thinks their specific way is the best.

 On the other hand, there is better buy-in to include all ideas.
-And yes, before you ask, leadership means you still make the final decisions.
+And yes, leadership means you still make the final decisions before you ask.